 You can request alley repair services by calling the Mayor's Citywide Call Center at 311 or completing a service request online using the District government's

-Any residents and contractors who wish to plant, prune, or remove a tree within the public right of way must first obtain permission from the District Department of Transportation and the Urban Forestry Administ
+Residents and contractors who wish to plant, prune, or remove a tree within the public right of way must obtain permission from the Urban Forestry Division.

 The bus stop is a critical element in a transit system’s provision of safe, timely, and convenient transportation.

-The Office of Civil Rights administers compliance programs and policies related to Civil Rights for the District Department of Transportation (DDOT).
+DDOT's Office of Civil Rights administers compliance programs and policies related to Civil Rights.

-The District Department of Transportation’s mission is to ensure efficient and safe mobility of commercial vehicles traveling in the District of Columbia, while mitigating community impacts and preserving transportation infrastructure.
+DDOT’s mission is to ensure efficient and safe mobility of commercial vehicles traveling in the District, while mitigating community impacts and preserving transportation infrastructure.